anubhavprabhakar/odin-landing-page/README.md

-This project is a landing page, made as an exercise while learning from The Odin Project.
+This project is a landing page UI, made as a guided project, from The Odin Project.
 Here's the link: [Odin-Landing-Page](https://anubhavprabhakar.github.io/odin-landing-page)

 # odin-landing-page